yujunz/gitlab.com-runbooks/docs/cloudflare/managing-traffic.md

 ## General

+ - **Temporary rules are subject to automatic expiration!** See `Automated expiry on temporary rules` down below.
  - GitLab Pages and the GitLab registry are not yet fronted by Cloudflare, so these blocks would not affect them.
- - Automation mentioned in this documentation is *not* created yet. (https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/9711#note_323835098)
+ - Automation mentioned in this documentation is *partially* created. (https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/9711#note_323835098)
-   - This also means, that automated expiry does not yet work.
+   - Automated expiry is working
+   - Chatops tooling to create a rule is not implemented
  - Blocks should not be a permanent solution.
 IP addresses get rotated on an ISP level, so we should strive to block them only as long as required to mitigate an attack or block abusive behaviour.

 ## The goal of the [Firewall issue tracker](https://gitlab.com/gitlab-com/gl-infra/cloudflare-firewall)